In Two Places At Once

-I wanna share with you a concept that totally blew my mind and completely changed my perception of reality.
-It made me really understand for the first time that there is no hard and concrete anything.
-This happened while reading Lynne McTaggart’s book The Field.
+I want to share a concept with you that totally blew my mind and completely changed my perception of reality.
+Learning this new information made me think for the first time that there’s no hard and concrete anything.
+I had this revelation while reading Lynne McTaggart’s book The Field: The Quest for the Secret Force of the Universe.

-In the nerdy world of quantum physics (I love this stuff!) this is referred to as nonlocality.
-Very scientifically – it is the ability of one thingy to effect another thingy (quantum particle) over any distance despite there being no exchange of force or energy.
-Just as scientifically, Einstein called this “spooky action at a distance.”
-IT IS REAL!
-It has been decisively verified by a number of physicists since 1982.
-Nonlocality shattered the very foundation of physics.
+In the world of quantum physics, the cause is a property referred to as nonlocality.
+The scientific explanation of nonlocality is the ability of one thing to affect another thing (quantum particle) over any distance despite there being no exchange of force or energy.
+Not quite as scientifically, Einstein called this “spooky action at a distance.”

 It’s daunting to realize that these discoveries occurred 100 years ago and yet the impact on how people understand consciousness has been nil.
 Even Einstein resisted the implications of his own work.
 His phrase “spooky action at a distance” was a disparaging remark meant to discredit quantum mechanics because his own mathematics were describing events that seemed impossible.
 He spent the latter part of his life attempting to refute quantum theory.
 On the surface, spooky action at a distance looked like information was traveling faster than the speed of light which he knew was impossible.